snowplow/snowplowanalytics.com/_posts/2020-04-06-introduction-to-marketing-attribution-with-snowplow/index.md

 discourse: false
 ---

-When you construct a marketing strategy and plan campaigns and tactics to fit within the strategy and achieve your goals, one of the biggest pain points you probably run into is properly accounting for how effective these efforts are.
-You've invested time and marketing budget into your strategy, but how can you optimize your marketing spend in a multi-touch world, with varied and increasingly complex user journeys, without understanding what works?
-Marketing attribution helps avoid wasted marketing budget and gets you back on track with properly optimizing marketing spend.
+Building out a comprehensive marketing strategy across all channels and platforms, each with varied and complex user journeys, is difficult.
+Evaluating the effectiveness of your marketing spend and calculating it’s ROI however should not be.

-Many commercial solutions exist that try to tell you how much value your marketing campaigns have created.
-Two issues that emerge with these solutions are:
+Understanding how your marketing spend is contributing to conversions and sales is crucial in enabling you to continually adapt your strategy to changing customer preferences and the market environment.
+Many commercial solutions exist to help you understand how your marketing campaigns are performing.
+However, there are two main issues with many of these solutions:

-*   Siloed tools: These solutions are siloed.
-For example, Facebook gives you an overview of your performance, but it is only that channel in isolation
+*   They are silo-ed.
+For example, Facebook gives you an overview of your performance on their platform, but it is difficult to compare that to performance of other channels.
-*   Holistic tools: These solutions are often one-size-fits-all black boxes that remove your flexibility and control
+*   They are one-size-fits-all black boxes that remove flexibility and control.
+For example, Google Analytics attribution can only attribute one channel to each session.

-Snowplow's approach is about putting ownership of your attribution model in your hands, so you can decide your attribution logic and more accurately attribute spend and revenue across different touchpoints.
+Snowplow puts you in control of your attributing marketing spend to outcomes.
+You decide what data goes into your attribution model, you decide what counts as a marketing touch or a conversion across all your channels and platforms, you decide what attribution mechanism you want to use, and you decide how this information is displayed to the various stakeholders in your business.

-To get you started, we've put together a quick introduction to marketing attribution using Snowplow, focusing on:
+To get you started, we've put together a quick introduction to marketing attribution on web using Snowplow, focusing on: